How to Prevent Buyer’s Remorse

 Professional 3D scanners are capable of high resolution, accuracy, and repeatability because they go through intensive R&D to make sure their measurement devices are built for demanding industry applications such as quality inspection and reverse engineering.

 For example, professional 3D scanners are usually built in accordance to machine vision accuracy standards: either pre-calibrated to a known standard, or the capability for end users to tune calibrations using known size artefacts.
-A common standard used for pre-calibrated 3D scanners is VDI-VDE-2634 (part-3) by The Association of German Engineers, which defines the accuracy of a whole scan.
 All HDI Compact 3D scanners from Polyga are calibrated to this standard, which ensures high accuracy and repeatability.

 That’s one of the reasons why they cost more.
 If you need a 3D scanner where accuracy and repeatability are important, then getting a professional 3D scanner is a must.